M-mboya/PLP-final-project/README.md

 npm run dev

-Frontend will run on http://localhost:5174
+The frontend runs on http://localhost:5174
- (or the next available port).
+ (or next available port)

-API Endpoints
+🌐 API Endpoints
-Sensors
 Method	Endpoint	Description
 GET	/api/sensors	Fetch all sensor data
-POST	/api/sensors/simulate	Simulate and save random sensor data Usage
+POST	/api/sensors/simulate	Generate and save simulated sensor data 🚀 Usage

+Start both frontend and backend servers.

-Open the frontend in your browser.
+Open the dashboard in your browser.

-Click Simulate Sensor Data to generate a new reading.
+Click "Simulate Sensor Data" to generate readings.

-View the latest sensor readings on the dashboard.

-Repeat simulations to analyze trends and patterns in soil moisture, temperature, and water level.
+View the latest soil moisture, temperature, and water level data in the chart.

+Continue simulating to observe data trends and patterns.

-Relevance to SDGs
+🌏 Relevance to the SDGs

-This project contributes to the following Sustainable Development Goals:
+This project supports the following UN Sustainable Development Goals (SDGs):

-SDG 2: Zero Hunger – by improving agriculture efficiency.
+SDG 2 – Zero Hunger: Enhancing agricultural productivity through data-driven insights.

-SDG 6: Clean Water and Sanitation – by promoting smart water use in farming.
+SDG 6 – Clean Water and Sanitation: Encouraging efficient water management.

-SDG 12: Responsible Consumption and Production – by reducing water waste in agriculture.
+SDG 12 – Responsible Consumption and Production: Reducing resource waste in aquaculture.

-License
+📜 License

-This project is open-source and free to use.
+This project is open-source and free to use for educational and research purposes.